MrShoenel/precondition-moop/notebooks/pareto-order.md

 the arXiv pre-print server is ([Hönel and Löwe 2022](#ref-honel2022pareto)).

-Solving multi-objective optimization problems (MOOPs, ) are problems of two or more conflicting problems (or objectives).
+Solving multi-objective optimization problems (MOOPs, \eqref{eq:moop}) are problems of two or more conflicting problems (or objectives).

 $$